- This Year’s Best Commercial Real Estate Books for Brokers and Investors

 15. Attitude 101 by John Maxwell

 As a commercial real estate investor, why does your attitude matter?
 If you lead and manage other people, is a good attitude important?
-Maxwell says that attitude is contagious.
+Absolutely, says Maxwell, and that attitude is contagious.
 As he says, “Good attitudes on a team do not guarantee its success, but bad attitudes guarantee its ruin.”
 This axiom is the cornerstone of Maxwell’s guidebook about having a good attitude.

 Within this book, you learn a number of great lessons like how attitude impacts performance, how to change a bad attitude, and how adopting a great attitude helps a leader level up and keep progressing.
 Attitude 101 is a practical guide that helps you identify common attitude problems that undermine your team.
 On top of that, Maxwell helps you create new definitions of success and failure to improve performance, both yours and your team’s.